axarce/CEE4530/Lab 6 Documents/ANC_Baffles.md

 \[K_on_o\frac{\pi d_o^2}{\ 4}\sqrt{2g\Delta h} = Q_r\]

-For the first two trials we attempt to harness the pore’s kinetic energy to create turbulent mixing between baffles.
-Environments with turbulent mixing often have Reynold number values in the hundreds and follow equation (1.31) when they are in series
+Environments with turbulent mixing often have Reynold number values in the hundreds and follow equation (1.31) when they are in series.

-\[Re_j_e_t_ = \frac{4Q_r_e_a_c_t_o_r}{\pi*v*d_j_e_t*n_p_o_r_t_s}\]
+$Re_{jet}= \frac{4Q_{reactor}}{n_{port}\pi d_{jet}v }$

-Ideally we would try to minimize the energy lost through friction by minimizing headloss (1.32)
+Ideally we would try to minimize friction by minimizing headloss

 \[Q_o = K_oA_o\sqrt{2g\Delta h}\]

 ### Procedures

 All steps were completed as described in the CEE 4530 Spring 2018 Lab Manual except for the following modifications.
 For all trials of this experiment the concentration of our red dye tracer was 100 g/L. The pump flow rate was 380 mL/min and the residence time was approximately 7 minutes.
 Mass concentration and reactor volume were not measured as described in the lab manual, but estimated (see analysis below).
 NaCl was not added to the reactor either.
 For trial 1, two equally spaced non-perforated baffles were securely taped (on alternating sides) to the walls of the reactor.
 The perforated baffles had 4 vertical holes having a 0.75cm diameter.
 Trial 2 was identical to trial 1, but was performed with four perforated baffles.
-Trails 3, 4, and 5 were completed with four, six, and eight non-perforated baffles respectively.
-However, in Trail 5 we were unable to space the baffles evenly for these trials due to space and material constraints (see Figures 1,2,4,5, No images for setup 3).
+Trials 3, 4, and 5 were completed with four, six, and eight non-perforated baffles respectively.
+However, in Trial 5 we were unable to space the baffles evenly for these trials due to space and material constraints (see Figures 1,2,4,5, No images for setup 3).

 !(https://github.com/hispanicberniebro/CEE4530/blob/master/Lab%206%20Documents/images/Setup1.jpg)
 Figure 1: Experimental setup for Trial 1: 2 non-perforated baffles